Kaltsoon/nosql/material/3-mongo-operations.md

 > [!WARNING]
 > Let MongoDB automatically generate a unique value for the `_id` attribute.
 The attribute will act as a primary key for the document.

-Insert the following documents using the `insertMany` method:
+Insert the following documents simultaneously using the `insertMany` method:

 | title                                               | author                      | year | genres                                                   | copies | ebook |
 | --------------------------------------------------- | --------------------------- | ---- | -------------------------------------------------------- | ------ | ----- |